TylerSterlingTech/configure-ad/README.md

 - Ensure Connectivity between the Client and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in Active Directory
-- Join Client-1 to your the Domain Controller, Sterling.com
+- Join Client-1 to the the Domain Controller, Sterling.com
-- Setup Remote Desktop for non-administrative users on Client-1
+- Setup Remote Desktop for Non-Administrative Users on Client-1
-- Create 10,000 Additional Users and Log into Client-1 with a Generated User
+- Create 10,000 Additional Users and Access Client-1 with a Generated User